alloy-rs/core/crates/sol-types/type_system.md

 ## Using these traits

-Users will typically want to interact with `SolType`.
+Users will typically want to interact with `SolValue`.
 When using errors, events, or calls, users will want to import the relevant trait, and use the specialized coding methods.